makeitworkpress/wp-register/README.md

 # wp-register
 Makes registering custom image sizes, menus, post types, taxonomies, sidebars and widgets easy.

+WP Register is maintained by [Make it WorkPress](https://www.makeitworkpress.com/wordpress-solutions/scripts/wp-register/).

 ## Usage
 Include the WP_Register class in your plugin, theme or child theme file.
 Require it in your file, use an autoloader or include it using composer.